Erlang-Enclave-Thesis/sgx-erlang-extension/documentation/sgx-setup.md

 ## Install DCAP and PSW (platform software) runtime packages

-These packages will be used when developing/running software for/on SGX DCAP.
+These packages will be used when developing/running software on SGX DCAP.

 ### Prerequisites